core-wg/oscore/draft-ietf-core-object-security.md

 Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the unprotected CoAP message, see {{class-e}}.

-The value of the Proxy-Uri option of the protected CoAP message MUST be replaced with Proxy-Scheme, Uri-Host, Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.
+The value of the Proxy-Uri option of the protected CoAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.

 # The COSE Object {#cose-object}